These are our current adult classes.

 New Testament Survey

 Spencer Clark in the Auditorium

-This class begins with Matthew and continues with the Pastoral Epistles (1-2 Timothy, Titus), and Peter's two letters.
+This class begins with 2 Peter and continues with the Johannine Epistles (1-3 John), Hebrews, and the Gospel of John.
 We will survey each book, examine major themes, and study individual verses when appropriate.
 The goal is for students to have a general knowledge of the content of each book.

 After First Principles

 No one achieves a point at which they know all about the word of God.
 We must strive continually to be better people, better Christians, better learners, and better doers of God's word.
 Topics include “being a doer of righteousness”, “putting on charity”, “controlling the tongue”, “being bold”, “bearing one another’s burdens”, “following Jesus’ steps” and concluding with “Rejoice in the Lord”.

 This is an introductory course focused on God’s Word.
 We will learn the nature of God’s revelation in the Bible: how it was recorded, how the books became recognized as canonical, and how the Bible came to us in English.
 We will also apply basic principles of logic to gain more from our study of the Bible.
 This study will greatly edify new Christians or older Christians seeking a deeper understanding of God’s Word.

 This class will challenge us to look at a series of challenging “giants” in our lives and engage with those topics in Biblical way.
 Classes will include discussions on fear, faith, family, friendships, freedom, fellowship, fun, and the future.